avanov/typeit/docs/quickstart_guide.rst

 provides you with a reference point in the code, that you can track and refactor with Intelligent Code Completion tools, should that necessity arise.

-You can use the same overrides structure to specify rules for attributes of any nested objects, for instance:
+You can use the same ``overrides`` object to specify rules for attributes of any nested types, for instance:

 .. code-block:: python